 The U.S. hotel industry reported occupancy increased 0.3% to 70.6% during the week of 20-26 May, while ADR rose 2.4% to $130.46 and RevPAR increased 2.7% to $92.07.

-HENDERSONVILLE, Tennessee—The U.S. hotel industry experienced increases in all three key performance metrics during the week of 20-26 May 2012, according to data from STR.
+HENDERSONVILLE, Tennessee—The U.S. hotel industry reported positive year-over-year results in the three key performance metrics during the week of 20-26 May 2018, according to data from STR.